couchbaselabs/docs-ng/content/couchbase-manual-2.2/installing-and-upgrading.markdown

  1. Drag and Drop `Couchbase Server.app` to your chosen installation folder, such as the system `Applications` folder.

-Once the install completes, you can double-click on `Couchbase Server.app` to start it.
+After the installation completes, you can double-click on `Couchbase Server.app` to start it.
 The Couchbase Server icon appears in the menu bar on the right-hand side.
 If you have not yet configured your server, then the Couchbase Web Console opens and you should to complete the Couchbase Server setup process.
 See